Sustainable Fire Protection

-Fire departments select qualified college-bound students to serve four years as full-time firefighters.
-In return, the student/firefighters receive free college educations.
-Preliminary comparisons of career firefighter compensation and student/firefighter college expenses show that fire departments could support twop or three student/firefighters for the cost of a career firefighter.
+Fire departments generally select qualified college-bound students to serve four years as full-time firefighter/EMT's.
+Some departments accept two-year college programs.
+In return, the students receive subsidized or free college educations.
+Preliminary comparisons of career firefighter compensation and student/firefighter college expenses show that fire departments can support two or three student/firefighters for the cost of a career firefighter.
 In addition to lowering salary costs, the student/firefighters would not add to fire department pension burdens.
 More cost details are presented below.

-Student/firefighters attend classes and serve as firefighters at the same time, just as they do at campus fire departments like the UA Fairbanks example.
-They would be free to attend any college within a reasonable commute that offers competitive tuition rates.
+Student/firefighters attend classes and serve as firefighters at the same time.
+Duty schedules for full-time firefighters requires only 9-10 duty days per month.
+The availability of on-line classes further reduces potential conflicts.
+The student firefighters would be free to attend any college within a reasonable commute that offers competitive tuition rates.
 For example, the Minneapolis-St. Paul (MN) metropolitan area has ten colleges and universities within a one-hour commute of dozens of career, combination and volunteer fire departments.
 That yields a substantial pool of student/firefighters for several fire departments.

-At the end of their service, student/firefighters leave with college degrees and no education debt.
-They would also be experienced firefighters, an advantage should they decide to pursue fire service careers
+Student firefighters must carry full-time class loads and maintain at least "C" grade averages.
+At graduation, the student/firefighters leave with college degrees and no college debt.
+They are also experienced firefighters, an advantage should they decide to pursue fire service careers

 Data on the average cost of college educations and firefighter salaries show that fire departments can support multiple student/firefighters for the cost of one career firefighter.
 For example, the median starting salary (including benefits) for firefighters in the US is $60,000.00 ($48,000.00 salary plus 35 percent in benefits).
 The median annual cost to attend a public college (including tuition and dorm fees) is $12,000.00.
 Assuming a cost of $3,000.00 per student firefighter for initial training, those costs would support a ratio of up to four student/firefighters per one career firefighter.

 Such cost comparisons will vary by region.
-A recernt comparison of college costs with firefighter salaries for a fire department in the midwest revealed that an average firefighter salary and benefits would could pay tuition, housing and living expenses for three college student firefighters.
+A recent comparison of college costs with firefighter salaries in the Kansas City revealed that an average firefighter salary and benefits would could pay tuition, housing and living expenses for 2-3 college student firefighters.

 Cost estimates will also vary by the scope of a fire department's program.
 My post titled "Resident firefighters" cites a number of fire departments that only provide free living quarters to those that include tuition, transportation and living expenses.